 A. A Medicaid Asset Protection Plan is a plan by which there is a coordination of using exempt assets, Trusts and or other strategies to protect far more money than would normally be protected.
 This ensures that either the spouse at home is protected financially or protection of the “Nest Egg“ of the resident for the children or other family members.

-Q. There is a limitation on gifting by the IRS, ( Currently $15,000.00 per year ) which will prevent the gifting of more monies to family members ?
+Q. There is a limitation on gifting by the IRS, ( Currently $18,000.00 per year as of 2024 ) which will prevent the gifting of more monies to family members ?

 A. This is false.
 Depending on what the family assets are gifts of hundreds of thousands of dollars can be made ( and within the 5 year look back period. )